Engin-Boot/get-started/quality-standards.md

 ## Workflows

-These workflows are starting points that implement gates according to the above list of KPI.
+These workflows are starting points to gate according to the above list of KPI.

 [C++ starter workflow](https://github.com/Engin-Boot/get-started/tree/master/workflow-files/cpp)